Triangulated categories of relative 1-motives: Background, conventions and notations

 \subsection{Schemes and group schemes}

-Unless specified, all schemes are noetherian and finite dimensional, all morphisms of schemes are of finite type, and all smooth morphisms are assumed to be separated.
-The notation $\Sm/S$ (resp. $\Sch/S$) denotes the category of all smooth $S$-schemes (resp. all separated finite type $S$-schemes), usually considered as a site with the \'etale topology.
+Unless specified, all schemes are noetherian and finite-dimensional.
+The notation $\Sm/S$ (resp. $\Sch/S$) denotes the category of all smooth $S$-schemes (resp. all separated, locally of finite type $S$-schemes), usually considered as a site with the \'etale topology.